Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-08.md

 ![Tip Calc 2](images/tip-calc-2.png)

-There is an outer container.
+There is an outer container. `main.main`

 ![Tip Calc 3](images/tip-calc-3.png)

 Use two innner elements to group the left and right side of the tip calculator.
 The blue line shows the main axis of of the flex container.
-Here flex direction is row.
+Here flex direction is row. `div.left-side` and `div.output-container`

 ![Tip Calc 4](images/tip-calc-4.png)

 The right side section has two children.
-This right side container can be display flex and have a direction of column.
+This right side container can be display flex and have a direction of column. `div.display` `div.display > span`

 ![Tip Calc 5](images/tip-calc-5.png)

 Inside these two child sections their parent can be display flex with a direction of row and space between.
+(The code below has three elements here).

 ![Tip Calc 6](images/tip-calc-6.png)

 In the left side the container here can be display flex with a direction of column.
-This arranges the labels and the inputs.
+This arranges the labels and the inputs. `div.right-side`

 ![Tip Calc 7](images/tip-calc-7.png)

 Each input can be grouped in a parent with it's two button elements.
-The parent can be flex with direction row.
+The parent can be flex with direction row. `div.input-container`

 ![Tip Calc 8](images/tip-calc-8.png)